 Yan Hui asked about goodness.
 Confucius said: “Exercising self-discipline and returning to ritual constitute goodness.
-If you manage to exercise self-restraint and return to ritual for just one single day, goodness will prevail throughout the world.
+If you manage to exercise self-discipline and return to ritual for just one single day, goodness will prevail throughout the world.
 You can only achieve goodness through your own efforts.
 How can it come from anybody else?”
 Yan Hui said: “May I ask what specific steps I should follow?”
 Confucius said: “Don’t look at anything that goes against ritual; don’t listen to anything that goes against ritual; don’t say anything that goes against ritual; don’t do anything that goes against ritual.”
 Yan Hui said: “Although I may not be quick to understand it, with your blessing I will strive to live up to your guidance.”

 Only you can become your best self.
 Nobody else can do it for you.
 The buck stops with you.

 Only you can make bad choices.
 Nobody else is responsible for them.
 There are plenty of proven practices for you to adopt.

 The question is whether you’re truly willing to commit to them.